pnnl/hexwatershed/docs/installation/installation.rst

 Overview
 ********

-This document provides the instruction to build the HexWatershed model.
+HexWatershed was originally released in C++ 11.

+Since HexWatershed v3.0, it was redesigned using a Hybrid Python and C++ approach.
+Only the HexWatershed v3.0 will be maintained and supported.

 ************
 Requirements
 ************

-It is possible to build the HexWatershed on Linux/Mac/Windows as long as your system has the following libraries:
+It is possible to build the HexWatershed on Linux/Mac/Windows if your system can support both the C++ and Python environments:

 * cmake 3.1.0 and above
 * GCC 5.2.0 and above

+C++ Requirements
+########
 =====
 CMake
 =====